 How Do I Know If I Have Rats

 Rats spread disease, contaminate food and damage property so how do i know if i have rats.
 If they gain entry into your business or home, they could introduce parasites like fleas, lice and ticks.
 Swift action at the first signs of rodents can help to reduce the time needed to control an infestation effectively.
-Rats breed quickly and a small problem potentially can develop into a serious issue if left untreated so call us at Ventura Pest Management to solve your rodent issues.
+Rats breed quickly and a small problem potentially can develop into a serious issue if left untreated so call us at Ventura Pest Management for our rodent control Tauranga service.

 How to identify signs of rats